 Time permitting, if it is determined that your loan needs pre-approval, we will submit your loan for Underwriting review, get a conditional approval and then issue a pre-approval letter that mentions your loan has undergone Underwriting review.

 With your pre-qualification or pre-approval letter in hand, now it is time to find a real estate agent.
 I encourage you to do additional online research for exceptional reviews or find an agent that matches your personality.

 If it is your first time buying a home in a city that is new to you, you should have a real estate agent by your side to help you with the home shopping and purchase contract process.
-In most states including California and Utah, the seller is the one who pays your agent's commission.
+In most states including California, Nevada, Arizona and Utah, the seller is the one who pays your agent's commission.
 There's exceptions to commission compensation with certain transactions like buying a FSBO, a For Sale By Owner property.
 Your agent can help you through that process if needed including further negotiations.

 Your agent is the one who will walk you through step 5 below.
 They will also be the one that will recommend services like a home inspection or point out issues they see with a property you are interested in.